Transition to adult care

 Transition is hard for parents as well!
 They may have some of the same worries as you.
 You could show them this information – it will probably be useful for them too.
 Also, they may know lots of stuff about your condition that you need to know now.
 Let them pass this on to you.

 Crohn’s or Colitis can have an impact on friends and family too.
-We have a guide for friends and family that can help.
+Our information on Supporting someone with Crohn's or Colitis may be helpful.

 I’ve been with Alex on the journey since he was very young, I’ve had to know a lot and get involved.
 But it’s very important to let them manage their own life.